 ‘I’m sure 90 per cent of it is psychological… a bit like an old pair of jeans or favourite shoes that don’t wear out,’ Bernie admits.
 ‘But it does sound amazing – it’s like a large truck coming at you!
 ‘It was the whole thing, really.
 The pickups, the weight?
 Those weren’t things that anyone cared about back then.
 When I first got it, no-one talked about the weight of a Les Paul, whether it was 7lbs, 8lbs or even 9.5lbs.
 It was just a guitar I wanted.

 ‘We live in different times now,’ Bernie smiles.
 ‘People sometimes say, “Oh, why didn’t you buy more ’59 Les Pauls?”
 I didn’t need to.
 I had the Les Paul that I wanted, it sounded great, and that was it.
 Why get another – just to sit on a stand behind me?
-I can only play one guitar at a time.’Tags: Bernie Marsden, Gibson, Home, Interviews, Les Paul, The Beast
+I can only play one guitar at a time.’Tags: Bernie Marsden, Gibson, Home, Interviews, The Beast